Gangnam Style: Music video

-The video starts out with Psy, who is lounging at what looks like a sandy beach, under a sun umbrella and holding a cold drink, but the camera zooms out to reveal he is actually at a playground.
+The video begins with Psy, who is lounging at what looks like a sandy beach, under a sun umbrella and holding a cold drink, but the camera zooms out to reveal he is actually at a playground.
 The video then alternates between the playground, where a boy (Hwang Min-woo) dances next to him; and a row of horses, who are in stalls, where Psy performs his signature "invisible horse dance."
 As Psy (and two women) walk through a parking garage, they are pelted by pieces of newspaper, trash, and snow.
 At a sauna, he rests his head on a man's shoulder, dressed in blue, while another man covered in tattoos is stretching.
 He then sings in front of two men (then labelmates under YG Entertainment, Big Bang's Daesung and Seungri, dressed as older men) playing Janggi (Korean chess), dances with a woman at a tennis court, and bounces around on a tour bus of seniors.
 The scenes alternate quickly until there is an explosion near the chess players, causing them to dive off the bench.
 Psy immediately walks toward the camera, pointing and shouting "Oppa Gangnam Style."
 The chorus starts as he and some dancers perform at a horse stable.
 He dances as two women walk backwards.
 He dances at the tennis court, a carousel, and the tour bus.
 He shuffles into an outdoor yoga session and on a boat.
 The camera zooms in on a woman's butt, then shows Psy "yelling" at it.